code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 - Modify this logic to make it more generic with the risk of introducing regression (the code is complex).
 - Create a new path separate from the existing one, which means adding substantial duplicated code.

-**Pros:** Risk is small.
+**Pros:** Risk is small (if creating a new path).
 Amount of new code could is not small but manageable.
 We do just enough to support 3 new surveys in 2019.

 **Cons:** Not scalable when we have more surveys.
 Could become thrown-away work if we decide to move to generic pipeline later.

+**Cost Estimate:** 5 ± 1 days.

 ## 2. Create survey report in JotForm